d-callan/brc-brochure/README.md

 ## Customization

-You can customize the brochure by:
+You can customize any brochure by:
-- Editing the content in `index.html`
+- Editing the content in the respective HTML file
-- Modifying styles in the `<style>` section or in the separate `styles.css` file
+- Modifying styles in the `<style>` section or in the separate CSS files
 - Adding images by inserting `<img>` tags with appropriate paths
+- Creating new brochure designs by duplicating and modifying existing HTML and CSS files

 ## Notes

-- The brochure is designed with proper print media queries to ensure it looks correct when printed.
+- All brochures are designed with proper print media queries to ensure they look correct when printed.
+- The `index.html` file focuses on text content and layout planning, serving as a foundation for determining appropriate text amounts.
+- There are two complete brochure designs in this repository that can be used as-is or as templates.
+- To add more designs, duplicate an existing HTML file, rename it, and modify its content and styles.
-- The current design uses placeholder content that should be replaced with actual BRC Analytics information.
+- The current designs use placeholder content that should be replaced with actual BRC Analytics information.